simplefoc/simplefoc.github.io/docs/simplefoc_library/index.md

 ## Installation
-There are two ways to install this Arduino library, depending of your plans with the code and your particular application.
+There are two ways to install this Arduino library, depending on your plans with the code and your particular application.
 - [Full library installation](library_download) - for plug & play functionality with many examples
 - [Minimal project builder](minimal_download) - Arduino sketch with integrated complete library
     - Easier experimentation and interaction with the library code directly